jkupferer/openshift-weblogic/rhel7-weblogic/README.md

 Deploying this Application within OpenShift
 ===========================================

-This application can be deployed using YAML as shown below.
-Be certain to customizethe the environment variables as described above:
+This image builder can be deployed using YAML as shown below.
+Be certain to customize the the environment variables as described above:

     kind: List
     apiVersion: v1